myConsciousness/myConsciousness/README.md

 > My favorite GIF is posted as a static image, do you know why? 🤔

 bsky.app/profile/shin...

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-18T14:26:03.953Z
->
-> I see :) Federation is likely to be deployed until next spring.
-If you are going to make a big move, this would be a good time to do it 👍

----
 <!-- MY-BSKY_TIMELINE:END -->